-Purchase the optional CSA design-certified equipment shutoff valve.
+\Purchase the optional CSA design-certified equipment shutoff valve from your dealer.
+See "Accessories".

 CAUTION: Two gas line installation at the same time is forbidden.
-Do not open the cover while the heater is running.
+Do not open the cover while the machine is running.

 Heater is pre-set at factory for propane gas; no changes are required for connecting to propane.
 Only a qualified installer or service technician can perform gas selection and connecting to gas supply.